“Wilson Yau, whose postcards of commuting on the Tube will warm the heart of even the grumpiest Londoner.”

-This website is mainly about the digital drawings I’ve created on my iPad and iPhone.
-You’ll find examples of my other work such as model making and teaching on this site too.
-I don’t class myself as a professional artist, I fit in time for drawing mostly on my daily commutes to the lovely full-time job, which pays my bills; the Tube has become my studio.
+This website is mainly about the digital drawings of the architecture of London and my commutes on the Tube, which I’ve created on my iPad and iPhone.
+But you’ll find examples of my other work such as model making and teaching on this site too.
+I fit in time for drawing mostly on my daily commutes to the lovely full-time job which pays my bills; so the Tube is my studio.

 - What I draw